nitya123-github/nitya123-github/README.md

 ### Hi there 👋, my name is Nitya
 #### I am GitHub Readme Generator's creator !

-I'm an Integrated  Mtech software engineering who is passionate about coding,
+I'm an Integrated  Mtech software engineering student who is passionate about coding,

 contributing to open source projects, and building community.